HIV and Opportunistic Infections, Coinfections, and Conditions

 - High blood pressure and diabetes are the leading causes of kidney disease.
 In people with HIV, poorly controlled HIV infection and coinfection with the hepatitis C virus (HCV) also increase the risk of kidney disease.

 - Some HIV medicines can affect the kidneys.
 Health care providers carefully consider the risk of kidney damage when recommending specific HIV medicines to include in an HIV regimen.
-If a person on antiretroviral therapy (ART) shows signs of kidney disease, the type or dose of HIV medicine in their HIV regimen may change.

 - Kidney disease can advance to kidney failure.
 The treatments for kidney failure are dialysis and a kidney transplant.
 Both treatments are used to treat kidney failure in people with HIV.